React theming with emotion

 This basically just shows a light blue or dark blue background, based on the active theme.

-syntax, however with emotion you can also choose to use object literals if you prefer (like glamorous
+This is almost identical to styled-components syntax, however with emotion you can also choose to use object literals if you prefer (like glamorous does).

 import styled from 'react-emotion'